+At Dickory Dock Nursery we believe that mealtimes should be a happy and social occasion for all children and staff alike.
 At Dickory Dock Nursery we believe that mealtimes should be a happy and social occasion for all children and staff.
 We promote shared, enjoyable positive interactions at these times.

 We are committed to offering children healthy, nutritious, and balanced meals and snacks, ensuring we meet all children’s individual needs and requirements.